Mickey and Minnie Mouse, along with Goofy and Pluto visit

 official voice of Mickey) in 2009, Disney looked within the company to find someone to

 perform the recognizable voice.
 Iwan won the role after a company-wide search where a

-voice Mickey full-time was Walt Disney himself and sound effects artist Jimmy Macdonald.)
+other two to voice Mickey full-time was Walt Disney himself and sound effects artist Jimmy Macdonald.)

 The Disney short Pluto's Fledgling, directed by Charles Nichols, is released.

 Big-hearted Pluto helps Orville the bird learn to fly.